speedcontrol/nodecg-speedcontrol/README.md

 ## Installation

-You will need [Node.js](https://nodejs.org) and [git](https://git-scm.com/) installed to install NodeCG, then see the [NodeCG documentation](http://nodecg.com/) on how to install that.
+You will need [Node.js](https://nodejs.org) (10.x LTS tested) and [git](https://git-scm.com/) installed to install NodeCG, then see the [NodeCG documentation](http://nodecg.com/) on how to install that.
 I also suggest installing `nodecg-cli`; information on that is also on the documentation just linked.

 - `nodecg install speedcontrol/nodecg-speedcontrol` to install the latest version of nodecg-speedcontrol